sofialinardakis/sofialinardakis/README.md

 - **Languages:** Python, Java, HTML, CSS
 - **Tools & Design:** Figma
 - **Want to Learn:** JavaScript, Three.js, C++
+- **Done recently:** Finished ICL's course on Linear Algebra in combination with Strang's Linear Algebra and its applications
 - **Currently Doing:**
-  - Finishing ICL's course on Linear Algebra in combination with Strang's Linear Algebra and its applications
+  - Project on handwriting and concept maps
 - **To Do Soon**
   - ICL's course on Multivariable Calculus + book
   - Intro to Probability book